princeultim8/Password-generator/README.md

 User will have choice of multiple inputs, such as;

-Number of Password character
+Number of Password character,
-Lowercase/uppercase characters choices
+Lowercase/uppercase characters choices,
-Numbers usage
+Numbers usage,
 Special characters usage

 ## Link to website